You know what’s one of the most fun moments in your German studies?

-The friendly baker around the corner will be little impressed with your ability to conjugate any adjective if you can’t tell him what you want.
+The friendly baker around the corner will not be impressed with your ability to conjugate any adjective if you can’t tell him what you want.

 However tedious it might be at first, this phase is incredibly important to start speaking and getting your training wheels on.
-Plus, knowing a few words allows you to read and understand things around you, thus contributing to your passive language acquisition.
+Plus, knowing a few words allows you to actually start reading and understanding things around you.

-But first, how much vocab are we talking?
+But first, how much German vocab are we talking?